 Virtual Office Hours

 We are committed to providing critical college access support to students who rely on our services.
-San Francisco and Los Angeles students will continue to have access to staff virtually for support.
-Students already in our virtual program nationwide continue to have access to their personal College Coach, as well as to these new standing drop-in virtual office hours.
+However, due to changes in organizational resources and a reduction in funding, we are pausing Destination College services in Los Angeles for the 2021-22 academic year.
+SF Bay Area students will continue to have access to virtual support from ScholarMatch staff.
+Students already in our virtual program nationwide will continue to have access to their personal college coach.

 Unfortunately, COVID-19 has created tremendous financial barriers for students and their families.
 To combat these financial hardships, our college students will have access to flexible emergency funding to help cover rent, bills and utilities, food and supplies, mental health support, and other needs.